 - Industrial Developments, Inc. is a sister organization to the Grand Junction Area Chamber that can provide free or low-cost land for eligible economic development projects.
 View the IDI website for more information.

 Being the Business Voice:

 - Governmental Affairs Committee is a large committee with a diverse membership that helps shape policy for the Chamber and speaks out on matters that will impact the bottom line of businesses.
 The committee hosts video-conferences with lawmakers, visit the State Capitol en masse once a year and attend local government meetings as well.
 To learn more about how to get involved, click here.

-- Mesa County Leadership Program offers business people that desire to play more of leadership role on government and nonprofit boards a ten month program to hone their leadership skills and learn more about aspects of the community.
+- Mesa County Leadership Program offers business people that desire to play more of a leadership role on government and nonprofit boards a ten-month program to hone their leadership skills and learn more about aspects of the community.
 Applications are accepted in May of each year with classes beginning in early September.

 - Speaking out on regulations is becoming increasingly important when small businesses are burdened with up to $20,000 of regulatory compliance costs per employee.
 From health care to workers compensation to the federal lands management the Chamber weighs in with a business and economic perspective regularly.

 - Future Workforce Committee is a standing committee of the Chamber dedicated to helping students acquire the skills they need to be successful in the workplace.
 The committee includes partners from education and government to manage and launch two programs:

 - Young Entrepreneurs Academy is a 30 week program for middle and high school students that want to start a business.
 Students don’t just learn “how.”
 They actually “DO” start a business with mentoring assistance from business professionals.
 Learn more about this program click here.